Mariette Bosch: Aftermath

 The case was compared with the book and film White Mischief, and the atmosphere of wealthy white people in the colonial-era Kenya that the series depicted.
-The book and film were based on a murder in Kenya in the World War II era involving a man, Sir Henry Delves Broughton, killing another man who became romantically involved with his wife.
+The book and film were based on a murder in Kenya in the World War II era involving a man, Sir Henry Delves Broughton, tried for killing another man who became romantically involved with his wife.
 Therefore, people referred to it as "Botswana's white mischief".
 A documentary about the Bosch murder case had been made.
 In 2001 the government of Botswana refused to broadcast it, saying that the documentary could result in litigation.
 After the decision, Chris Bishop, the head of the television news network of Botswana, resigned.